en fr de

 ‘go-betweens’ or intermediaries between cultures, languages, discourses and texts

-are not a neutral third parties but social actors co-responsible for the construction and negotiation of meaning and active participants in the communicative encounter, responsible for selecting information and passing it on
+are not neutral third parties but social actors co-responsible for the construction and negotiation of meaning and active participants in the communicative encounter, responsible for selecting information and passing it on

 Cross-linguistic (or interlinguistic) mediation